design-rrr/shock-docs/docs/media.md

 150 Words
 ```
 ShockNet is an open-source Bitcoin company headquartered in Portland, Maine, building the sovereign infrastructure layer for the Lightning Network.
-Founded in 2018 by Justin Hilton, ShockNet's mission is to give every individual and business full ownership of their Lightning payments — no custodians, no intermediaries, no port forwarding.
+Founded in 2018, ShockNet's mission is to give every individual and business full ownership of their Lightning payments — no custodians, no intermediaries, no port forwarding.

 Its product suite includes Lightning.Pub, a Nostr-native node daemon that runs on anything from a Raspberry Pi to a VPS; ShockWallet, a remote-node Lightning wallet that communicates entirely over Nostr relays; Lightning.Video, a decentralized video platform monetized through Bitcoin micropayments; Sanctum Auth, a Nostr-native authentication layer; and the Clink SDK, which enables developers to embed Lightning payments into any web application.